f3cuk/WICKED-AI/README.md

 - [And much more](https://github.com/f3cuk/WAI-ZOMBIELAND/blob/Testbranch/changelist.md)

 ### Upcoming in 2.1.0+
-- Change system to include both bandit and hero missions
+- Bandit and hero missions
-- Add more missions
+- More missions
-- C130 mission
+- C130 will be back (and better then ever)
 - Multi mission support
+- Better markers

 ### Changelog
 - 17-08-2014 : Major update to 2.0.0